ankicommunity/ankicommunity-api-server/doc/Installation.md

 ## Deployment as a Django app

 `djankiserv` is a Django Rest Framework-based `Django` app, so can easily be used in any `postgresql`/`mysql`-driven `Django` site you already have.
-It is available in pypi, so you can simply install vi `pypi` and include as an app in your `INSTALLED_APPS`.
+It is available in pypi, so you can simply install via `pypi` and include as an app in your `INSTALLED_APPS`.

 ```
 $ pip install djankiserv